QuaSi-Software/Documentation/docs/resie_ennet_topology.md

 ## Energy media

 All energy handled by the simulation model exists in the form of some medium that carries that energy.
 This includes but is not limited to the two major forms of energy used in buildings, namely electricity and heat.
-For a complete physical simulation each medium would carry its own set of restrictions and modeling challenges, however for Bran this was simplified.
+For a complete physical simulation each medium would carry its own set of restrictions and modeling challenges, however for Resie this was simplified.
 Different media are reduced to categories that differ only in name.

 For example, alternating current of a certain voltage can be converted to a different voltage or to direct current.
 The actual energy carried by this current is not simply a scalar value but depends on how the current is used to perform work.
 For the simulation model this exact simplifaction has been done, which results in different energy media for different currents, each of which carries a scalar amount of energy.
 For other physical media (especially water) similar simplifications are used.